GC Football: Hello Tigers, Welcome to the Youth Movement

 Sardinea doesn't want to just win, He wants to build a culture.
 And he's smart enough to know it's going to take time to turn a program around -- a program rich in tradition that has won one playoff game since 2011.

 But he knows Friday's opening night win could be the first step.
-They lost nine games last year, but could have had a much better record.
-Consider this: The Tigers lost four games by a total of 26 points and two of those losses came late in the game.
+The Tigers lost nine games last year, but could have had a much better record.
+Consider this: The Tigers lost four games by a total of 26 points and all those losses came late in the game.

-North Garland scored on a long fourth quarter drive to beak a 42-42 tie and beat the Tigers 49-42 in a game that went back-and-forth all night.
-Seguin scored on a 45-yard pass on a fourth-and-12 play with 4:33 left to come back and beat the Tigers 15-10.

-The next week Burleson scored with 2:07 left in the game on an 18-yard TD pass that lifted the Elks to a 35-28 win, and finally, in the last game of the season, Joshua stormed back from a 21-7 deficit to clip the Tigers 35-28 with a late TD -- that's four losses by a total of 26 points.
+No one can predict how many wins the Tigers will get this season, but Friday's game looked and felt different -- and that's when the growing pains feel terrific.

 Commented